jamadden/zpt-docs/docs/tal.rst

 If the expression evaluates to a *false* value, then normal processing of the element continues and the tags are not omitted.
 If the expression evaluates to a *true* value, or no expression is provided, the statement element is replaced with its contents.

-Zope treats empty strings, empty sequences, zero, None, and *nothing* as false.
-All other values are considered true, including *default*.
+The *default* value is considered to be true.

+See :ref:`tales-not-expression` for information on what the default expression language considers to be *true* or *false*.

 Examples
 --------